tauri-apps/tauri-docs/docs/guides/distribution/sign-android.md

   keytool -genkey -v -keystore %userprofile%\upload-keystore.jks -storetype JKS -keyalg RSA -keysize 2048 -validity 10000 -alias upload
   ```

   This command stores the `upload-keystore.jks` file in your home directory.
-If you want to store it elsewhere, change the argument you pass to the `-keystore` parameter. **However, keep the keystore file private; don’t check it into public source control!**
+If you want to store it elsewhere, change the argument you pass to the `-keystore` parameter. **However, keep the keystore file private; don't check it into public source control!**

 :::note

-- The `keytool` command might not be in your path—it’s part of Java, which is installed as part of Android Studio.
+- The `keytool` command might not be in your path—it's part of Java, which is installed as part of Android Studio.
 You may find it installed in the JDK that is installed with Android Studio, for example:.

   - Linux: `/opt/android-studio/jbr/bin/keytool`
   - macOS: `/Applications/Android Studio.app/Contents/jbr/Contents/Home/bin/keytool`